Resparing/vkdt/DOCUMENTATION/Debug.md

 		```
 		- You can have more information than this, such as debugging the objects, but this is enough for most people.

-3. Configure `debug` and `verbose` variables:
+3. Configure `debug` & `verbose` variables:
 	- These variables are for printing information to the stdout.
 The `debug` variable is used for debugging what part of the Vulkan Debug Messenger creation process it is currently at.
-The `verbose` variable can be used to check what stage the VKDT Debug Messenger is at and also simulate a callback function.
+The `verbose` variable can be used to check what stage the VKDT Debug Messenger is at & also simulate a callback function.

 4. Initialize VKDT Debug Messenger:
 	```cpp